aoandrew/CollectivistCapital/README.md

 # Collectivist Capital
-A new way to organize capital and entrepreneurial efforts
+A new way to organize capital and entrepreneurial endeavours.

 Core values: <br >
 Generosity + Shared destiny <br >